Coutts, Alberta

 Coutts (/ˈkuːts/ KOOTS) is a village in southern Alberta, Canada that is a port of entry into the U.S. state of Montana.
 It is one of the busiest ports of entry on the Canada–United States border in western Canada.
 It connects Highway 4 to Interstate 15, an important trade route (CANAMEX Corridor) between Alberta, American states along I-15, and Mexico.
+It is 99km to Lethbridge and 146km to Medicine Hat.

 The community has the name of William Burdett-Coutts, a railroad official.

 In 2004, a joint border facility opened in Coutts–Sweet Grass, Montana, housing both Canadian and American federal authorities.

 History

 In February 2022, four men were arrested on allegations that they conspired to kill Royal Canadian Mounted Police (RCMP) officers.
 The arrests occurred during the Canada convoy protest in Coutts.
 According to police, the plot was part of a wider plan to alter "Canada's political, justice and medical systems."
 In December 2022, Coutts was described by CTV News as a "village divided" as residents identified as supporting or opposing the protest earlier that year.